 - Disney character meet-and-greets

-- Broadway-style productions
+- Broadway-style productions and live entertainment

 - Disney movies and first-run films